catseye/tideay/README.markdown

 *   Rewrite-based editing

-    In the editing pane, pressing the tab key *rewrites* the string to the left of the cursor, based on some internal rewriting rules.
+    In the editing pane, pressing the Tab key *rewrites* the string to the left of the cursor, based on some internal rewriting rules.
 For example, `--` is replaced by `—`.
 See the source code for the full set of rules.
 The rewriting rules also implement tabs, in the following way: